twhl-community/halflife-unified-sdk/UNIFIED_CHANGELOG.md

 * Fixed player weapons still receiving input when starting to use a `func_tank`
 * Fixed `func_tank` entities not returning player weapon control when killtargeted
 * The weapon deploy animation is now always sent to clients when calling `EquipWeapon` to ensure it plays when the player stops using `func_tank` entities
+* `func_tank` entities can now switch targets if their current target is behind cover
 * Disabled the ability to pick up items when in observer/spectator mode
 * Fixed Gauss gun sometimes setting remaining player Uranium ammo to **-1**
 * Fixed Glock not playing empty sound when using secondary attack